adobiss/adobiss.github.io/about.md

 With a proven track record of innovatively solving business problems using data, I'm keen to leverage these skills in roles focused on data preparation for AI/ ML applications.

-Please check out my [AI/ML portfolio](/projects) and read [my CV](/assets/archie-dobiss-cv.pdf) to learn more about my skills and professional journey.
+Please check out my [AI/ ML portfolio](/projects) and read [my CV](/assets/archie-dobiss-cv.pdf) to learn more about my skills and professional journey.